 Our experts also draw on their extensive experience gained on other UK megaprojects, including the Channel Tunnel Rail Link, High Speed 1 (HS1); Heathrow Airport Terminal 5; London 2012 Summer Olympics; Thames Tideway Scheme; and High Speed 2 (HS2), as well as many international megaprojects.

-Our key areas of expertise provide a unique service offering, drawing on lessons learned from the Crossrail project and how, as a client organisation, Crossrail Limited dealt with the many challenges it has encountered.
+Our key areas of expertise provide a unique service offering, drawing on lessons learned from the Crossrail project and how, as a client organisation, Crossrail Limited dealt with the many challenges it encountered.

 Our expertise includes: